Salman Ahmed Shaikh

 Kahf, M. (1980).
 A Contribution to the Theory of Consumer Behaviour in an Islamic Society.
-In K. Ahmad (ed.).
-Studies in Islamic economics, International Centre for Research in Islamic, Economics, King Abdulaziz University, Jeddah, Saudi Arabia: 19 – 36.
+In K. Ahmad (Ed.).
+Studies in Islamic Economics (pp. 19 – 36), Jeddah: International Centre for Research in Islamic Economics, King Abdulaziz University.

 Khan, M. F. (1986).
 Macro Consumption Function in an Islamic Framework.
 Choudhary, M.A.
 Contributions to Islamic economic theory.
 New York: St. Martin Press, Inc.